KianGentry/EYN-DOS/README.md

 "help" = Prints all commands available in EYN-DOS.

-"listdir" = Lists all sub-directories (Including total size).
+"listdir" = Lists all sub-directories.

 "dir" = Lists all files in the current working directory (Including total size).